ChristianConchari/computer_vision_edge_computing_through_openvino/02-object-detection-openvino-model-zoo.md

 ie = Core()
 print(ie.available_devices)
 ```
+**How much FPS do you get for each device?
+Which device is the fastest?**

+### 3. Modify the script to run on your webcam video stream

 -------
 In this section, we learned how to use the OpenVINO Model Zoo to perform object detection on images and videos.
 In the next section, we will learn how to use the OpenVINO Model Optimizer to convert a custom model to the Intermediate Representation format.
+Continue to the [03-image-classification-openvino-model-optimizer](03-image-classification-openvino-model-optimizer.md) guide.